hideyukiinada/transfer-learning/readme.md

 and classification is mapping the various features with the final classification.
 If you train a deep neural network with data that is similar to the data that you want to all you need to do is train the last output layer.

+So what exactly does train the last output layer mean?
+If the bottleneck layer is a a plain-vanilla neural network layer (aka dense layer or a fully connected layer), then there is a matrix and a set of weights to be added as bias.
+So you will be training these two unless you decide to add something extra.
+In the diagram above, a green box with "Mat" indicates this matrix.
+Bias is not shown in the diagram.

-So what you need is:
+So in summary you need is:
-1. Pretrained model (graph plus weights)
+1. A model with pretrained weights
-1. Some modification to train the last layer
+1. A new layer with a matrix and bias to classify your images

-For the first one, the good news is that Google has various pretrained model available for this under the name TensorFlow Hub, and this is available for anyone.
+For the first one, the good news is that TensorFlow team has made various pretrained model available for this on their website called TensorFlow Hub.

-For the second one, they also made the script available.

-So, pretty much what you need to do is just the two steps:
+For the second one, they also made the script available to automate the creation and training of this new layer.
+This script also automatically downloads the pretrained weight to your computer, so pretty much what you need to do is just the two steps:

 1) Set up the dataset on your file system
 2) Run retrain.py

 The whole training process can be done in 1 hour!

-This article consists of two parts.
-In the first part, I will first discuss how to train your model and predict using transfer learning.
-In the second part, I will walk you through the inside of the script that TensorFlow team provided for transfer learning for you to be able to customize the script if needed.
+# 2. Detailed Steps

 # 1. How to how to train your model and predict using transfer learning
 ## 1.1.
 Set up the dataset on your file system